matter-labs/tutorials/TUTORIAL.md

 Since we set the spending limit of ETH in this example, the first argument in `_checkSpendingLimit` should be `address(ETH_TOKEN_SYSTEM_CONTRACT)`, which is imported from a system contract called `system-contracts/Constant.sol`.

-Note: The formal ETH address on zkSync is `0x000000000000000000000000000000000000800a`, neither the well-known `0xEee...EEeE` used by protocols as a placeholder on Ethereum, nor zero address `0x000...000`, which is what `zksync-web3` package([See](https://v2-docs.zksync.io/api/js/utils.html#the-address-of-ether)) provides as a more user-friendly alias.
+**Note1** : The formal ETH address on zkSync is `0x000000000000000000000000000000000000800a`, neither the well-known `0xEee...EEeE` used by protocols as a placeholder on Ethereum, nor zero address `0x000...000`, which is what `zksync-web3` package([See](https://v2-docs.zksync.io/api/js/utils.html#the-address-of-ether)) provides as a more user-friendly alias.

-Hint: SpendLimit is token-agnostic.
+**Note2** : SpendLimit is token-agnostic.
 Thus an extension is also possible: add a check for whether or not the execution is an ERC20 transfer by extracting the function selector in bytes from transaction calldata.

 #### AAFactory.sol